 Though certainly not as popular or well-known as its cheesy cousin, khachapuri, the Georgian bean-stuffed bread lobiani is one of the most common and tasty Georgian dishes out there.
-A bit more the healthy than its cheese-filled counterparts (especially indulgent Adjaruli khachapuri), this lobiani recipe is an excellent way to experience a traditional Georgian dish in your own kitchen.
+A bit more healthy than its cheese-filled counterparts (especially indulgent Adjaruli khachapuri), this lobiani recipe is an excellent way to experience a traditional Georgian dish in your own kitchen.

 Though making a stuffed bread of any sort may seem daunting and working with yeast is something that can intimidate a lot of home cooks, making lobiani is a refreshingly straightforward process that requires only about 30 minutes of active prep and cooking time.

 So if you’re keen to try your hand at one of Georgia’s most beloved stuffed bread dishes, make sure to give this lobiani recipe a go!

 What is Lobiani?

 Before I get into the details of the lobiani recipe, let’s talk about what exactly lobiani is.
 Like so many Georgian dishes, there are a number of different iterations of this bean-stuffed bread that can be found throughout the country.

 Some lobiani are made in the tone oven (a stone oven similar to a tandoor), some are made with a very flaky pastry, some of more doughy and some are more beany.
 However, the general idea of lobiani remains the same across all varieties.

 Basically, lobiani consists of just two things — a mashed red bean mixture stuffed inside a pastry.
 Typically, the bread will be round and the most common form you will find (including the one in this recipe) is going to look similar to an Imeruli khachapuri.
 It is a round bread made in a simple yeasted dough.